139bercy/pypel/README.md

 Only json config files are currently supported.

 ## Tests
-   - move to the project's root directory `pypel` then run `make`.
+Move to the project's root directory `pypel` then run `make`.
 This generates html reports for easier reading.

+To try loading from a config file, start a local elasticsearch then run `make local_elastic`

+### Testing the setup.py
-   - to assert the library installation isnt broken, use dockerfile : `docker build -t pypel .` from the project's root directory, then `docker run pypel`
+Use the dockerfile : run `docker build -t pypel .` from the project's root directory, then run `docker run pypel`

 ## Run with docker